lfe/lfe/doc/src/lfe_guide.7.md

 The valid meta data is ``(type typedef ...)``, ``(opaque typedef ...)``, ``(spec function-spec ...)`` and ``(record record-def ...)``.
-Each can take multuiple definitions in one meta form.
+Each can take multiple definitions in one meta form.

 Attributes declarations have the syntax ``(attribute value-1 ...)`` where the attribute value is a list off the values in the declaration